celestiaorg/celestia-app/x/blobstream/README.md

 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|
 | LatestUnBondingBlockHeight | [`[LatestUnBondingBlockHeight]`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/types/keys.go#L28-L30)  |

-The latest unbonding height can be set to the BlobStream state machine store using the [`SetLatestUnBondingBlockHeight(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_valset.go#L58-L64) method, and it is called in a `hook` when a validator starts unbonding.
+The latest unbonding height can be set to the Blobstream state machine store using the [`SetLatestUnBondingBlockHeight(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_valset.go#L58-L64) method, and it is called in a `hook` when a validator starts unbonding.
 More details on hooks are below.

 ### Earliest attestation nonce

-The earliest attestation nonce corresponds to the nonce of the earliest generated attestation in the BlobStream state machine store.
+The earliest attestation nonce corresponds to the nonce of the earliest generated attestation in the Blobstream state machine store.
 It is [initialized to 1](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/genesis.go#L13-L17) in genesis, and gets incremented updated when [pruning](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/abci.go#L184-L185).

 | Name                   | Key                                                                                                                                                             |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | EarliestAvailableAttestationNonce | [`[EarliestAvailableAttestationNonce]`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/types/keys.go#L35-L37)  |

-The earliest attestation nonce can be set to the BlobStream state machine store using the [`SetEarliestAvailableAttestationNonce(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_attestation.go#L104-L110) method, and retrieved using the [`GetEarliestAvailableAttestationNonce(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_attestation.go#L89-L102).
+The earliest attestation nonce can be set to the Blobstream state machine store using the [`SetEarliestAvailableAttestationNonce(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_attestation.go#L104-L110) method, and retrieved using the [`GetEarliestAvailableAttestationNonce(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_attestation.go#L89-L102).

 To check if the earliest attestation nonce is defined in store, use the [`CheckEarliestAvailableAttestationNonce(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_attestation.go#L81-L87) method.